thunlp/OpenNRE/README.md

 ## Datasets

 You can go into the `benchmark` folder and download datasets using our scripts.
 We also list some of the information about the datasets in [this document](https://opennre-docs.readthedocs.io/en/latest/get_started/benchmark.html#bag-level-relation-extraction).
+We provide two distantly-supervised datasets with human-annotated test sets, **NYT10m** and **Wiki20m**.
+Check the [datasets](#datasets) section for details.

 ## Training